Harneet9602/Machine-Learning-Portfolio/notebooks/02-Regression-Models/README.md

     * A simple dataset containing two columns: `Height` and `Weight`.
     * This dataset is used to demonstrate and compare the performance of linear vs. polynomial models on data with a clear non-linear trend.

----

 ## Project Structure
 This project is divided into three Jupyter Notebooks, each focusing on a specific model:
 * `Linear-Regression-model.ipynb`: A detailed implementation of Simple Linear Regression on **scaled** height-weight data.
-* `02-multiple-regression.ipynb`: Implementation of Multiple Linear Regression on the housing price dataset.
+* `Multiple-regression.ipynb`: Implementation of Multiple Linear Regression on the housing price dataset.
 * `polynomial-regression.ipynb`: A comparison of Simple Linear vs. Polynomial Regression on **unscaled** height-weight data to visually emphasize the model fits.

----

 ## Model Summaries and Results